niner/Inline-Perl5/README.md

 strings, arrays and hashes between Perl 5 and Perl 6.
 Also supports calling methods on Perl 5 objects from Perl 6.

+# BUILDING

+You will need a perl 5 build with the -fPIC option (position independent code).
+Most distributions build their Perl 5 that way, when you use perlbrew, you have to build it as

+    perlbrew install perl-5.20.0 -Duseshrplib

+Once you have a position independet perl 5, find the shared library, and export its path as an environemnt variable

+    export P5SO=/usr/lib/libperl.so.5.20

+and then build Inline::Perl6 with

+    make

+and test with

+    make test

 # AUTHOR

 Stefan Seifert <nine@detonation.org>